Basically where monsters in RPGs can fight alongside the heroes. Allied monsters' individual personalities may exist (Paper Mario

 - Lufia II: Rise of the Sinistrals has "capsule monsters", a small group of monsters—each with their own element—that can be found outside of combat and recruited.

-- Ruins of Lore allows you to capture and train any regular monster and teach them skills from other captured monsters.
-In both games, the player does not control the monster's actions.
+- Lufia The Ruins Of Lore allows you to capture and train any regular monster and teach them skills from other captured monsters.

 - Tales of Symphonia: Dawn of the New World allows you to tame and use up to two monsters in your party lineup.